MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 So first, I'm gonna comment out all these fields of the `CreateSessionParams` object.

-OK cool, now the errors have shown up.
+OK, cool, now the errors have shown up.
 Let's fix them!

 Here, when creating the access token, we need to add 1 more variable to store the access token payload.